Tantra: Hindu tantra

 There are various Hindu tantric traditions within Shaivism, Shaktism and Vaishnavism.
 There are numerous tantric texts for these different traditions with different philosophical points of view, ranging from theistic dualism to absolute monism.
 (Note: (Davis 2014): "Some agamas argue a monist metaphysics, while others are decidedly dualist.
 Some claim ritual is the most efficacious means of religious attainment, while others assert that knowledge is more important.")
-According to David B. Gray, "one of the most important tropes in the history of the dissemination of tantric traditions is that of lineage, the transmission of teachings along an uninterrupted lineage, from master to disciple, the so-called guruparaṃparā."
 These various traditions also differ among themselves on how heterodox and transgressive they are (vis a vis the Vedic tradition).

 Since tantric rituals became so widespread, certain forms of tantra were eventually accepted by many orthodox Vedic thinkers such as Jayanta Bhatta and Yamunacarya as long as they did not contradict Vedic teaching and social rules.
-Tantric scriptures such as the Kali centered Jayadrathayamala also state that tantrikas can follow the Vedic social rules out of convenience and for the benefit of their clan and guru.
+Tantric scriptures such as the Kali centered Jayadrathayamala also state that tantrikas can follow the Vedic social rules for convenience and for the benefit of their clan and guru.
 However, not all Vedic thinkers accepted tantra.
 For example, Kumarila Bhatta wrote that one should have no contact with tantrikas nor speak to them.